Overview and Concepts

 When a new account is created, they have no Protected Items and also no Storage Vaults.
-The client must register a new Storage Vault either by manually entering details, or by "requesting" a new Storage Vault from the server.
+The client must register a new Storage Vault either by manually entering details, or by requesting a Storage Vault from the server's Storage Templates.
 It is possible that the Comet Server administrator might offer multiple tiers of storage (e.g. RAID; SSD; ephemeral; cloud-backed; etc) each with different costing, that the user could request individually.
-When configuring the server, the list of "requestable" Remote Storage Destination options can be configured.
+When configuring the server, the list of Storage Template options can be configured.
 This feature is covered in more detail in later sections of this document.

 We strongly recommend that users use strong passwords.
 Even the best security is foiled by a user choosing a weak or commonly-used password, such as

 Comet always encrypts all user data before storing it, using strong AES-256-CTR with Poly1305 in AEAD mode with high-entropy random keys.